dam-przyb/aiweeklypicks/.ai/prd.md

   - All reports and picks are visible to guests and logged-in users.
   - The prior 30-day gating idea is deferred to post-MVP.

+Access policy (Post‑MVP update)
+- FR-041: Gated access rules
+  - Signed-in users: Full access to all weekly reports (list and detail) and the historical stock picks table.
+  - Guests (unsigned users):
+    - Reports: Can view and access only reports with `published_at <= current_date - 30 days` (list and detail).
+    - Historical picks table: No access; surface a clear login/register CTA.
+  - Enforcement:
+    - Middleware guards the table route to require authentication.
+    - Reports page data loaders filter by `published_at` cutoff for guests; signed-in users bypass the filter.
+    - For direct linking to newer reports by guests, render a gated message with sign-in CTA or redirect to login with `redirectTo`.

 Localization and formatting
 - FR-050: Currency and dates
   - Display currency values in USD (if any appear in text).